Funding opportunity

 Trusted research and innovation (TR&I) is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.

-Our TR&I principles set out UKRI’s expectations of projects awarded through this route in relation to due diligence for international collaboration.
+Our TR&I principles set out UKRI’s expectations of projects awarded through this route in relation to due diligence for UK and international collaboration.

 Subsidy control and State aid where applicable